Best NBA Betting Promos & Apps: $4000+ in Bonuses for Monday NBA Odds from Top Betting Sites

 Caesars Sportsbook Promo Code ROTODYW: NBA bettors can receive 10 100% profit boosts after a first bet of $1 or more with the Caesars Sportsbook promo code ROTODYW and have the chance to double their winnings.

-Fanatics Sportsbook Promo Code: If you're in AZ, CO, CT, IN, LA, MA, MD, MI, NJ, PA, TN, VA or WV, you can use the Fanatics Sportsbook promo to claim the Bet $30, Get $300 in bonus bets offer, which makes this a one of the top NBA betting promos.
+Fanatics Sportsbook Promo Code: If you're in AZ, CO, CT, IL, IN, LA, MD, MA, MI, NJ, NC, OH, PA, TN, VA and WV, you can use the Fanatics Sportsbook promo to claim the Bet $30, Get $300 in bonus bets offer, which makes this a one of the top NBA betting promos.
 New customers in all locations can alternatively choose to get up to $1,000 in total No Sweat Bets.
 If you are located in NY, you'll get a 300% profit boost token at sign-up.

 BetMGM Bonus Code ROTOSPORTS: New customers qualify for first-bet offer up to $1,500 in bonus bets if their first wager settles as a loss after signing up using the BetMGM bonus code ROTOSPORTS or ROTOBONUS in MA and KY.
 Bettors in Colorado, Michigan, New Jersey, Pennsylvania and West Virginia get an alternate offer with the bonus code ROTOBG150: Bet $10, Win $150 in bonus bets if your first wager wins.
 There are no odds restrictions on the qualifying wager and the $150 in paid out as three $50 bet credits.